maykar/kiosk-mode/README.md

 There are 2 methods to setup config in Lovelace: Global and Conditional.

 The order in which the 3 config methods are used is this:
-* Conditional Lovelace config overrides Query Strings & Cache.
+* Conditional Lovelace config overrides Query Strings, Cached config, & Global config.
 * Query Strings & Cached configs override Global Lovelace config.

-### Global Lovelace Config
+## Global Lovelace Config

 * kisok-mode has 3 options: `kiosk`, `hide_header`, and `hide_sidebar`.
 Set any option to true to activate.
 * `kiosk` sets `hide_header` and `hide_sidebar` to true, no need to set either if you set `kiosk: true`.